When presented with a problem I like to find a simple, inexpensive, effective and often novel or innovative solution.

 How to Fix a Small Hole in Leather

-The steps I took to finish the woodwork:-
+Here are the steps I took to finish the woodwork.

 - Wash it down with white spirit to get rid of the surface dust and dirt.

 - Sparingly wipe a coat of dark oak wood dye with a soft cloth over all the woodwork (inside and out) to blend the scratches into the wood finish.